PiotrekGa/mtd-learn/README.md

 ![mtd_constr](readme_images/mtd_contraints_small.png)

 The model can be easier understood as weighted probabilities (by _lambdas_) of Q<sub>g</sub> matrices.
-The example below shows how to calculate a probability of transition B->C->A->B from an order 3 MTD model:
+The example below shows how to calculate a probability of transition B->C->A->B from an order 3 MTDg model:

 ![mtd_img](readme_images/mtd.png)